Happening Now

 Click here to view all past inductees for the Niagara-on-the-Lake Sports Wall of Fame!

-The 2022 Step Challenge has closed.
-Stay tuned for details about the 2023 Step Challenge.
+Stay tuned for details regarding the 2025 Step Challenge.

-Stay tuned for details regarding the 2024 Strawberry Social.
+Stay tuned for information regarding the 2025 Strawberry Social.